-- J. Employees beginning employment during the fiscal year will start with a prorated Holiday Leave Bank.
-Hours will be credited in accordance with the employee's authorized work schedule for each City authorized holiday that has not yet occurred. - K. Employees separating employment with the CITY during the fiscal year will receive payment for unused holiday leave only for holidays that have already occurred and been earned, including the Floating Holiday, if the employee has not yet used them.
+- H. Procedure if Holiday Falls on Regular Day Off: If an actual or observed holiday occurs on a day that is the employee's regular day off and the employee is not required to work (on either the actual or observed date), their holiday bank hours shall not be reduced.
+The employee will be able to use the full holiday or half-day holiday leave hours at another time. - I. Employees beginning employment during the fiscal year will start with a prorated Holiday Leave Bank.
+Hours will be credited in accordance with the employee's authorized work schedule for each City authorized holiday that has not yet occurred. - J. Employees separating employment with the CITY during the fiscal year will receive payment for unused holiday leave only for holidays that have already occurred and been earned, including the Floating Holiday, if the employee has not yet used them.
 Payroll will audit the holiday leave bank and make adjustments on the final paycheck if necessary.

-ARTICLE 2.15 INSURANCE AND RETIREMENT BENEFITS
+ARTICLE 2.16 INSURANCE AND RETIREMENT BENEFITS

-The CITY contracts with the California Public Employees' Retirement System ("CalPERS") for participation in the Public Employees Medical and Hospital Care Act ("PEMHCA").
+The CITY contracts with the California Public Employees' Retirement System ("CalPERS") to participate in the Public Employees Medical and Hospital Care Act ("PEMHCA").
 Government Code § 22892 requires monthly minimum employer contributions ("MEC") for health premiums to allow enrollment in PEMHCA.